 Enhancing the QUAlity and Transparency Of health Research

-The following guidelines are currently being developed:
+Reporting guidelines are currently being developed for:

 Some reporting guidelines are also available in languages other than English.
 Find out more in our Translations section.